Winload.efi Missing or Contains Error

 4. Restart your computer to check if you are success.

 Of course, if you don’t have a Windows installation disc, you could create one by yourself.
 The powerful third party media creation tool - AOMEI Backupper Standard will do you a big favor.
-Before repairing winload.efi error, please download AOMEI Backupper Standard to create WinPE bootable media.
+Before repairing winload.efi missing or contains error, please download AOMEI Backupper Standard to create WinPE bootable media.
 Besides, you could prepare a USB flash drive at least 16GB and connect it to your computer.

 1. Open this freeware after installing, choose Tools -> Create Bootable Media on the main window.